mimecast/dtail/doc/quickstart.md

 Make sure that your public SSH key is listed in ``~/.ssh/authorized_keys`` on all server machines involved.
 The private SSH key counterpart should preferably stay on your Laptop or workstation in ``~/.ssh/id_rsa`` or ``~/.ssh/id_dsa``.

-DTail utilises the SSH Agent for SSH authentication.
-This is to avoid entering the passphrase of the private SSH key over and over again when a new SSH session is initiated from the DTail client to a new DTail server.
+DTail relies on SSH for secure authentication and communication.
+The clients (all client binaries such as ``dtail``, ``dgrep`` and so on...) communicate with an auth backend via the SSH auth socket.
+The SSH auth socket is configured via the environment variable ``SSH_AUTH_SOCK`` which usually points to ``~/.ssh/ssh_auth_socket`` or similar (depending on your configuration it may also point to other auth backends such as GPG Agent, in which case ``SSH_AUTH_SOCK`` would point to ``~/.gnupg/S.gpg-agent.ssh`` or similar).

+Usually you would use the SSH Auth Agent.
 For this the private SSH key has to be registered at the SSH Agent:

 ```console
 % ssh-add ~/.ssh/id_rsa